Telework Preparedness: Effectiveness in the Federal Government

 Contrary to popular belief and stigmas, telework does not automatically equate to a reduction in productivity.

 While the initial transition to working from home may be a period of learning and adaptation, individuals tend to quickly catch on and resume their normal productivity.
 Establishing a new telework routine and process can actually help increase productivity.
-With a strong process in place, teleworkers will complete more work and be more engaged than a traditional office setting.
+With a strong process in place, teleworkers will complete more work and be more engaged than in a traditional office setting.

 Maintain Open Communications